fly9sky/fly9sky.github.io/_homes/DOTNET.md

 > > Events

-ContextMenuClosing

-Occurs just before any context menu on the element is closed.

-ContextMenuOpening
+> ContextMenuClosing	ContextMenuOpening

-Occurs when any context menu on the element is opened.

-DataContextChanged
+> DataContextChanged

-Occurs when the data context for this element changes.

-> Initialized
+> Initialized	 FrameworkElement is initialized.

-Occurs when this FrameworkElement is initialized.
-This event coincides with cases where the value of the IsInitialized property changes from false (or undefined) to true.

-> Loaded

-Occurs when the element is laid out, rendered, and ready for interaction.
+> Loaded	 element is laid out, rendered, and ready for interaction.

-> RequestBringIntoView

-Occurs when BringIntoView(Rect) is called on this element.
+> RequestBringIntoView	Occurs when BringIntoView(Rect) is called on this element.

-SizeChanged

-Occurs when either the ActualHeight or the ActualWidth properties change value on this element.
+> SizeChanged when either the ActualHeight or the ActualWidth properties change value on this element.

-SourceUpdated

-Occurs when the source value changes for any existing property binding on this element.
+> SourceUpdated	Occurs when the source value changes for any existing property binding on this element.

-> TargetUpdated

-Occurs when the target value changes for any property binding on this element.
+> TargetUpdated	Occurs when the target value changes for any property binding on this element.

-> ToolTipClosing

-Occurs just before any tooltip on the element is closed.

-> ToolTipOpening

-Occurs when any tooltip on the element is opened.
+> ToolTipClosing/ToolTipOpening	 when any tooltip on the element is closed or opened.

-> Unloaded

-Occurs when the element is removed from within an element tree of loaded elements.
+> Unloaded	when the element is removed from within an element tree of loaded elements.

 #### UIElement